 The Career Services Office (CSO) at the Peter A. Allard School of Law facilitates and supports the training and professional development of the student body in respect of their individual career-related goals.
-The Career Services team works year round to provide career-related services to both current and former law students.
+The Career Services team works year round to provide career-related services to current Allard Law students and reecnt Allard Law alumni.

 Chira, Jennifer and Tracy are all lawyers with a diversity of practice experience who are available to provide students with career guidance and answer questions about traditional and non-traditional career paths, Canadian and international recruitment processes, and general career-related advice.